Scholarship policies

 Conflict of interest

-The circumstance of a university employee’s personal interests potentially benefiting from his or her official actions or influence is considered a conflict of interest.
-To prevent conflict of interest and the perception of conflict of interest transactions, university staff should not offer scholarships to family members (including current and former in-laws), friends, or the family members and friends of those to whom they report.
-Such award offers should have independent party initiation and review.
+A conflict of interest occurs when a university employee’s personal interests could benefit from their official actions or influence.
+To prevent conflicts of interest and even the perception of them, university staff should not offer scholarships to family members (including current and former in-laws), friends, or the family members and friends of those to whom they report.
+These award offers should be initiated and reviewed by an independent party.

 Overaward

 An “overaward” is the granting of financial aid in excess of “financial need.”
-(Section 8.3, https://policies.wayne.edu/administrative/01-10-nongovt-finaid) If a student receives federal or state financial aid, OSFA is required to reduce the awards to prevent an overaward created by the addition of scholarship funds.
+(Section 8.3, https://policies.wayne.edu/administrative/01-10-nongovt-finaid) If a student receives federal or state financial aid, OSFA is required to reduce the awards to prevent an overaward created by the addition of scholarship funds or other financial assistance.

 Other financial assistance - reporting requirement

-Under federal financial assistance regulations all monetary or non-monetary gifts to a student made by any WSU department or individual representing the university must be considered when awarding the student federal financial aid.
-This includes funds paid directly to the student or reimbursed on behalf of the student.
-If you are tracking the receipt of such items on a per-student basis, then the cash amount or value must be communicated promptly to the Office of Student Financial Aid at studentservice@wayne.edu.
-Include the student’s name, AccessID, gift amount/value, and the date of gift.
+Under federal financial assistance regulations, all monetary or non-monetary gifts to a student from any WSU department or individual representing the university must be considered when awarding federal financial aid.
+This includes funds paid directly to the student or reimbursed on their behalf.
+Examples include: